19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 01/04/2014]

-### Exemption of income of non-resident arising from funds managed by fund manager in Singapore
+### Exemption of income of prescribed persons arising from funds managed by fund manager in Singapore

 13CA\.—(1) There shall be exempt from tax such income as the Minister may by regulations prescribe of any prescribed person arising from funds managed in Singapore by any fund manager.